We believe that the qualities we are looking for in trainees are best assessed through an interview.

 On arrival at our offices on the day of your interview you will be given a written exercise.
 You are given one hour to complete this exercise and have the option of writing or typing your answer.
 You will not receive the exercise until you arrive for the interview, so will not be expected to prepare in advance.

-Once the written exercise has been completed, candidates will be given a short current affairs article to read for approximately 15 minutes.
+Once the written exercise has been completed, you will be given a short current affairs article to read for approximately 15 minutes.
 This article will then form part of the discussion in the interview, along with questions relating to your CV.
 The partners will be looking to you to summarise the main points of the article, to form an opinion on the subject matter and to have a sensible debate on the issues raised.
 You should expect to be challenged on your views and should be prepared to defend them.

 The interview is structured to allow us to get to know you, what motivates you, how insightful and articulate you are, and how well you can think on your feet.
 Our approach reflects the kind of firm we are and the value we place on personal judgement.